 - Logistics Staff (“Mariachi”): Responsible for all logistics and material set-up during the camp.
 Must be entering junior in high school or older.

-- The first days, June 19 – 22, consist in a mandatory preparatory workshop, held at the campground.
+- The first days, June 15 – 18, consist of a mandatory preparatory workshop, held at the campground.

 - Counselors will need to stay at the campground a day later than campers in order to clean up from the camp.
-Departure will be in the afternoon on June 30.
+Departure will be in the morning on June 26.